zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

   - Our RNA is definitely not RIN score > 8.0, but we will see what we can do.

 ### 2.1 Sample and Reagent preperation

-#### If doing in 1 day:

-- [ ] Prepare fresh 80% Ethanol with nucelase-free water
-- [ ] Thaw total RNA on ice prior to starting the protocol
-- [ ] The **⚪️ Murine RNase Inhibitor** is not needed for this protocol, so it should be kept at -20 ºC
-- [ ] Briefly centrifuge the tubes containing 🟣 **NEBNext Single Cell RT Enzyme Mix** to collect solutions to the bottom of the tubes, then **place on ice**.
-- [ ] Thaw all other frozen components at **room temperature**
-  - if the ⚪️ 10X NEBNext Cell Lysis Buffer appears cloudy after thawing, incubate briefly at 37°C to clear up the solution.
-- [ ] Mix each component thoroughly, centrifuge briefly to collect solutions to the bottom of the tube, and **then place on ice**.
-- [ ] Leave the NEBNext Cell Lysis Buffer bottle at 4°C or at room temperature for storage.

-#### If doing in 2 days:

 1. Day 1 (Annealing, RT, cDNA PCR, cleanup, cDNA QC):
    - [ ] Prepare fresh 80% Ethanol with nucelase-free water